 Vert size is based on the pixel size of the characters e.g. your characters are each 128x128, putting 128 and –128 into the Vert Width and Height will give properly proportioned letters.
 Vert Y must be negative.

 Advance will be the desired horizontal distance from the origin of this character to the origin of the next character in pixels.
 It is multiplied by Tracking when calculating the actual distance.

 Unity has full unicode support.
 Unicode text allows you to display German, French, Danish or Japanese characters that are usually not supported in an ASCII character set.
 You can also enter a lot of different special purpose characters like arrow signs or the option key sign, if your font supports it.

 To use unicode characters, choose either Unicode or Dynamic from the Characters drop-down in the Import Settings.
 You can now display unicode characters with this font.
-If you are using a GUIText or Text Mesh, you can enter unicode characters into the Component’s Text field in the Inspector.
-Note that the Inspector on Mac may not show the unicode characters correctly.
+If you are using a Text MeshA Mesh component that displays a Text string More info

 There are different ways to change the color of your displayed font, depending on how the font is used.

 See in Glossary for the font.
-In the Project View, click on , and select and set up the newly created Material in the Inspector.
+In the Project View, click on Create > Material, and select and set up the newly created Material in the Inspector.
 Make sure you assign the texture from the font asset to the material.
 If you use the built-in GUI/Text Shader shader for the font material, you can choose the color in the Text Color property of the material.